Windy Willow Farm Brings Agritourism To Northfield

 “We’re helping here every day, but this is all my mom’s idea,” Ashley said.
 “So it’s really nice like to make her vision come true, and with all like the time she put into 4H and helping us kids, like she finally deserves to have something that is hers.”

-Carrying on the family business, with a twist for the next generations.MORE NEWS: Missing: Abdi Ali, 21-Year-Old U Of M Student From Prior Lake, Last Seen June 1
+Carrying on the family business, with a twist for the next generations.MORE NEWS: Facing Huge Inventory, Target Cuts Vendor Orders, Prices